boada/planckPaper/README.md

-# vppaper
+# planckPaper
-the virus-p paper is a followup to the hetdex paper
+This is a version tracking repo for the planck cluster paper.

 ## Authors

-- Steven Boada (Texas A&M University)
+- Steven Boada (Rutgers University)

 ## License

-Copyright 2015 Steven Boada (Texas A&M University).
+Copyright 2017 Steven Boada (Rutgers University).
 **All rights reserved.**

 *Any use of the content of this project or repository requires citation and acknowledgement.*